Innovate faster and cut risk with PHP experts from Zend Services.

 Read our PHP migration guide, or contact us today to explore our professional service options.

-Unfortunately, not all teams will be able to migrate PHP 8.0 to a supported version before it reaches end of life.
+Unfortunately, not all teams were able to migrate PHP 8.0 to a supported version before it reached end of life.
 While some teams may choose to self-support, not many are staffed to build and deploy PHP in house.

 Luckily, Zend offers long-term support that extends the lifecycle of PHP – including PHP 8.0.
 As noted above, Zend PHP LTS gives teams an extra two years to plan and execute a migration to a community supported PHP version.

 See LTS Options for PHP 8.0 Zend offers a variety of LTS options, making a great fit for organizations of all sizes and needs.
 Get details on our LTS options via the link below.
 See LTS Options

 Zend offers a variety of LTS options, making a great fit for organizations of all sizes and needs.
 Get details on our LTS options via the link below.